hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 person['age'] = 47;
 ```

-We nca use symbols to hide information.
+We can use symbols to hide information.
 ```js
 let mySymbol = Symbol();
 let person = {